 Academic Honesty:

-Please note that these proposals should be written by the student proposer; any proposal that was clearly written by the sponsoring faculty member will be disqualified.
+These proposals should be written by the student proposer; any proposal that was clearly written by the sponsoring faculty member will be disqualified.
 Likewise, any student proposal which contains plagiarism or exhibits any other form of academic dishonesty will be disqualified.

 Download the Application Instructions